 All LIFE projects are required to have a web presence (usually dedicated webpages as part of an existing website, or in justified cases a stand-alone website).
 It should provide details of the project's objectives, actions, progress and results, and it should feature the LIFE logo (and Natura 2000 logo for projects in Natura 2000 sites).

 The website needs to be online within 6 months of the start of the project and should be updated regularly.
-The beneficiary is obliged to keep the website online for 5 years after the project ends.
+We encourage projects to keep it online after the end of the project to maximize impacts.

 - LIFE and Natura 2000 logos

 - Principles of good design:10 golden rules in accessible web design

 Examples of effective project websites:

 Also known as on-site panels or interpretation boards, noticeboards describing the project should be displayed in strategic places accessible to the public.